humberto-ortiz/megaprobe-lab/content/kevinlega.md

 ## This semester:

+### Week 2(30/January-3/Febuary):
+- Reading on Makefile
+- Working on Different Makefiles trial, non worked.
+- Reading and more Reading
+- Going to write description on references.

 ### Week 1(23-27/January):
 - Doing research on how to develop software packages.
 - Waiting on Hulk to grant me access.